allegro/allegro.tech/_posts/2014-12-19-Designing-RESTful-API.md

 ##Summary

 Following all REST rules seems to be easy at first, but when the complexity of your domain grows, things become complicated.
-At some level you need to find a compromise between constraints, specification in RFCs and common sense.
+At some point you need to find a compromise between constraints, specification in RFCs and common sense.
 Some say there is no such thing as a 100% pure RESTful API.